CONTACT: CONtact-aware TACTile Learning for Robotic Disassembly: INTRODUCTION

 In this work, we systematically investigate the role of tactile sensing in robotic disassembly by addressing two central questions:

 1. When does tactile sensing significantly improve performance over vision alone?

 2. Which tactile representation is most effective for contact-rich disassembly?

 To answer these questions, we design a structured evaluation framework spanning both simulation and real-world settings.
+An overview of the proposed task suite and sensing modalities is shown in Fig.~\ref{fig:abstract}.
 In simulation, we construct five rigid-body disassembly tasks with progressively increasing geometric constraints and contact dependencies under controlled physical assumptions.
 In the real world, we introduce five additional tasks, including deformable mechanisms that require compliance-dependent release and precise force modulation.
 This progression, from loose extraction to tight tolerances, interlocking constraints, and deformable release, enables systematic analysis of sensing modalities across increasing contact complexity.
 Within a unified policy learning framework, we evaluate three sensing configurations: Vision Only, Vision + tactile RGB images (TacRGB), and Vision + tactile force-field representations (TacFF).
 By training policies under identical conditions, we directly compare modality effects across tasks in both simulation and real-world experiments.

 Our results reveal a clear task-dependent pattern.
 In geometry-dominant scenarios, vision-only policies perform competitively.
 As constraints tighten or deformable interactions are introduced, TacFF consistently improves robustness in both simulation and real-world experiments.
 Notably, naive fusion of TacRGB and TacFF does not yield further gains, suggesting that structured force representations, rather than increased observation dimensionality, are critical for contact-dominated disassembly.